Orange County Stepparent Adoption Attorney

 Home Study

-Another important part of the adoption process is the home study.
+Another important part of the adoption process in Orange County, California, is the home study.
 In the case of a stepparent adoption, the home study may vary based on your circumstances.
 The child’s biological parent won’t be subject to the assessment.
 The purpose of the home study is to ensure that the child will be going to parents that are fit to provide and care for the child.
 Since, in most cases, the stepparent has already been acting as a parent, the home study is very unlikely to lead to any kind of issue.
 The kinds of things, though, that a social worker may choose to assess are:

 • Paperwork – The social worker may wish to verify certain information with paperwork.
 They may even ask you to give some background on yourself.
 You may also need to pass a background check.